prithwirajdutta/php_rest_api/readme.md

-Create a basic php rest api for front end diverse applications such as reactjs.
+Create a basic php rest api with frontend fetch call.